Get a graduate degree

 - BSEd major

-- Secondary majors - completed or enrolled in: RDG 474
+- Middle School and Secondary majors - completed or enrolled in: LTC 474

-- Other BSEd majors - contact the Graduate Literacy Program Coordinator
+- Other BSEd majors - contact the Graduate Literacy Program Director

-Graduate Coursework in Literacy Taken by Undergraduates and Accepted into the Accelerated Master's Option:
+Graduate Coursework in Literacy that may be taken by undergraduates accepted into the Accelerated Master's Option:

 Completion of MSEd-Literacy requirements:

-Students must complete the additional course requirements and number of required hours as listed in the regular MSEd-Literacy degree.
+Students must complete the additional course requirements and number of required hours as listed in the regular MSEd-Literacy degree upon completion of the BSEd degree

 |Course Code||Course Title||Credit Hours|